Payment providers

 Methodology

 We analysed the publicly advertised standard pricing of 21 payment providers operating in Australia: ANZ, Adyen, Bendigo Bank, Checkout.com, Clover, CommBank Smart, Eway, Fat Zebra, NAB, PayPal, Pin Payments, SecurePay, Smartpay, Square, Stripe, SumUp, Till Payments, Tyro, Westpac, Windcave and Zeller.
-Figures are each provider's standard published rate (not negotiated or interchange-plus deals), in Australian dollars, current as of June 2026.
+Figures are each provider's standard published rate (not negotiated or interchange-plus deals), in Australian dollars, current as of June 2026 and re-verified against every provider's own Australian pricing pages in July 2026.
 Where a provider does not publish a flat rate, it is excluded from the rate averages and counted in the transparency figures.
 Source: MerchantCompare's structured provider pricing dataset.
 This report may be cited with attribution to MerchantCompare (merchantcompare.com.au).

 FAQ